Michael Gowan/CNN Underscored

 We’re still waiting on the promised iOS support, but The Sero stands as a lifestyle piece or a conversation starter more than a TV for everyone.

-Editor’s Note: A previous version of this story included eight additional TVs in the “Others we tested” section (including models from Vizio, Toshiba, TCL, Samsung, LG and Sony) that have become unavailable since our latest update.
+Editor’s Note: A previous version of this story included nine additional TVs in the “Others we tested” section (including models from Vizio, Toshiba, TCL, Samsung, LG and Sony) that have become unavailable since our latest update.